CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06c-monitor-data-warehouse.md

 In this lab, you learned:

-- Exploring dynamic management views.
+- Explored dynamic management views.
-- Exploring query insights.
+- Explored query insights.

 ## Now, click on Next from the lower right corner to move on to the next lab.